-Climate Change Regulation
+Climate Change Regulation and Carbon Tax

 GHG, mainly carbon dioxide and methane, are components of the raw natural gas processed and handled at Tidewater's facilities.
-In addition, operations at Tidewater's facilities, require the combustion of fossil fuels in engines, turbines, heaters and boilers, all of which release carbon dioxide, methane and other minor greenhouse gases.
+In addition, operations at Tidewater's facilities, require the combustion of fossil fuels in engines, turbines, heaters and boilers, all of which release carbon dioxide, methane and other greenhouse gases.
 Tidewater's facilities also use electricity that may be generated at facilities that emit GHGs.
-As such, Tidewater is subject or impacted, directly or indirectly, to various GHG-related regulations, including GHG reporting requirements and carbon dioxide equivalent ("CO2e") emission intensity reduction targets.
-Emissions intensity refers to the amount of greenhouse gas, measured on a CO2e basis, emitted on a unit of production basis.
+These facilities may be impacted by the proposed federal Clean Electricity Regulations.
+Moreover, Tidewater is directly or indirectly, subject to or impacted by various GHG related regulations, including GHG reporting requirements and CO2e emission intensity reduction targets.
+Emissions intensity refers to the amount of GHG, measured on a CO2e basis, emitted on a unit of production basis.
 Two of the primary factors that affect emissions intensity at Tidewater's facilities are fuel gas consumption and throughput.
 Lower throughput and higher levels of fuel gas consumption result in higher emission intensities.

-Tidewater may be adversely affected by federal, provincial and state legislation, regulations, and initiatives designed to reduce greenhouse gas emissions, which may increase costs and adversely affect Tidewater's operations, in particular at the PGR.
-There are international agreements (e.g. the Paris Climate Agreement), federal legislation (e.g. the GGPPA (which sets a federal backstop carbon price Canada-wide and an OBPS)) and provincial legislation (e.g. British Columbia's Greenhouse Gas Industrial Reporting and Control Act and Alberta's TIER) that aim to reduce greenhouse gas emissions.
+Tidewater may be adversely affected by federal, provincial and foreign legislation, regulations, and policies which are aimed at reducing GHG emissions.
+Such legislation, regulations, or policies may increase costs and adversely affect Tidewater's operations, particularly at the PGR.
+There are international agreements (e.g., the Paris Climate Agreement), federal legislation (e.g., the GGPPA (which sets a federal backstop carbon price Canada-wide and an OBPS)) and provincial legislation (e.g., British Columbia's Greenhouse Gas Industrial Reporting and Control Act and Alberta's TIER) that aim to reduce greenhouse gas emissions.
 The GGPPA sets a country-wide floor on the price of carbon under the various provincial regimes.
-That floor price is \$65 per tonne of CO2 equivalent emissions in 2023 and is legislated to increase by \$15 per tonne annually to \$170 per tonne in 2030.
-The Government of Canada has also issued the federal Clean Fuel Regulations, effective as of July 1, 2023, which will require the reduction in carbon intensity of certain liquid transportation fuels such as gasoline and diesel imported into or produced in Canada starting in 2023.
-The Regulations require a 3.5 gCO2e/MJ reduction in carbon intensity from 2016 baseline levels in 2023, increasing to a 14 gCO2e/MJ reduction in carbon intensity by 2030.
-These policies continue to evolve and are likely to become more stringent over time.
+That floor price is \$65 per tonne of CO2e emissions in 2023 and is legislated to increase by \$15 per tonne annually to \$170 per tonne in 2030.
+The Government of Canada has also issued the federal Clean Fuel Regulations, which became effective as of July 1, 2023, which beginning in 2023, will require the reduction in carbon intensity of certain liquid transportation fuels such as gasoline and diesel imported into or produced in Canada.
+The regulations require a 3.5 gCO2e/MJ reduction in carbon intensity from 2016 baseline levels in 2023, increasing to a 14 gCO2e/MJ reduction in carbon intensity by 2030.
+Additionally, the LCF Act came into effect in British Columbia on January 1, 2024 which mandates the reduction of carbon intensity of transportation fuel supplied in the Province of British Columbia by 30% by 2030 when compared to the 2010 baseline.
+These policies continue to evolve and may become more stringent over time.

-These developments may affect Tidewater's operations by potentially increasing costs of compliance, costs of supply and the price of petroleum products and thereby potentially reducing demand, and by imposing reporting and other regulatory obligations on Tidewater.
-In addition, existing and proposed environmental legislation developed by Canadian provinces and the Canadian federal government, requiring lower carbon intensity fuels by regulation will result in increased costs.
+These developments may affect Tidewater's operations by imposing reporting and other regulatory obligations on Tidewater and potentially increasing costs of compliance, costs of supply and the price of petroleum products, which may thereby reduce the demand of such products.
+In addition, existing and proposed environmental legislation and associated regulations developed by Canadian provinces and the Government of Canada, which require lower carbon intensity fuels may result in increased costs.
 These regulations may negatively affect the marketing of refined petroleum products and may require Tidewater to alter its products or adapt operations to allow it to sell in such jurisdictions.
 The cost of such compliance credits may not be able to be passed along to consumers, resulting in lower gross margin to Tidewater on the sale of its products.